Black Sea Fleet Losses during the Russo-Ukrainian War

 • Engagements near Snake Island.
 Russian MoD publishes footage of a Ukrainian Willard Sea Force RHIB being attacked from an Su-30SM FLANKER-C.

 • Cross-beach commando raid by Ukrainian Special Forces on Cape Tarkhankut, western Crimea.
-The attack was preceded on August 23 by a strike on the S-400 air defense system there, reportedly including a Neptunre missile and elements launched from the sea.
+The attack was preceded on August 23 by a strike on the S-400 air defense system there, reportedly including a Neptune missile and elements launched from the sea.

 • Russia begins placing barriers to protect the portion of the Kerch Bridge which was attacked on July 17.
 Barges sunk on western approach.
 Bridge repairs continue.